Ont. coach accused of sexually assaulting girl, 13, several times is out on bail

 He was granted bail and released from custody the following day.

-Police say Sun, a 38-year-old from Newmarket, runs a club called the JF Table Tennis Club out of his private residence.
+Police say Sun, 38, runs a club called the JF Table Tennis Club out of his Newmarket residence.

 They say the alleged assaults happened in the fall and continued into the new year.